 When Shopify orders are created or fail to import into the system, you can set up automated emails to notify the desired parties.
 To enable these notifications, complete the following steps:

 Please note that the error log may also be utilized to understand the cause of an error or rejection—see Using the Customer Error Log for further instructions.

 - Navigate to Customers > Customer Notifies.

 - From the drop-down menu, 'Choose a Customer' and click Select.
-This screen allows you to specify which actions will trigger an email notification.
+This screen allows you to specify which actions trigger an event notification.
 The applicable options for notifications are as follows:

-- Orders Created by Warehouse: will trigger each time an order is created by a warehouse user
+- Orders Created by Warehouse: Triggers each time an order is created by a warehouse user

-- FTP Order Import Failed: will trigger each time an order import fails
+- FTP Order Import Failed: Triggers each time an order import fails

 - Under the 'Email Recipients' column, enter the email addresses in the relevant field for each event you would like your customer to receive a notification for.
 If using multiple recipients for one event, separate them with semicolons.

 - To change the default email notification for each event, click Change this cust. for that particular customer or click Change master next to an event to change the email template for all of your customers.
 Make your modifications, then click Save.